srph/til/2015-07-06-react-router-1.0.0-notfound.md

 title: React Router: 1.0.0 <NotFoundRoute />
 ---

-The 1.0.0 update the removal of the `NotFoundRoute` component.
+The 1.0.0 update includes the removal of the `NotFoundRoute` component.

 We can use `path="*"` for the 404`` route.